diogro/expressionVariance-manuscript/main.md

 The average connectivity for each gene is the average across all studies in which that gene is expressed.
 As a proxy for the degree of trans regulation that each gene is subjected to, we calculate the average weighted connectivity for all genes.
 To do this, for each study, we create a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression.
-We then trim this graph by keeping only edges for which the Spearman correlation is significant at a false discovery rate of 1%.
-In this trimmed network, we then take the average of the Spearman correlation of all remaining edges for each gene.
-So, for each study we have a measure of the average correlation of each gene with every other gene.
-The average connectivity for each gene is the average across all studies in which that gene is expressed.

-## Chromatin state correlates of gene expression variance

 __Chromatin state correlates of gene expression variance__: We first obtain various annotations previously used to stratify the genome into interpretable functional categories [@finucane2015partitioning].
 A subset of these annotations are used to quantify functional and molecular correlates of the gene expression variance metric: 1) promoter, coding, and 3' and 5' UTR are annotations from the RefSeq gene model; 2) CTCF, promoter flanking, transcribed, transcription start site, and enhancer categories were defined as the union [@finucane2015partitioning] of these annotations derived from ChromHMM/Segway across 6 cell types [@hoffman2013integrative]; 3) the repressed category was defined as the intersection [@finucane2015partitioning] of these annotations derived from ChromHMM/Segway across 6 cell types [@hoffman2013integrative]; 4) conserved elements were identified across 29 mammalian species [@lindblad2011high; @ward2012evidence]; 5) TFBS were identified from digital genomic footprinting of DNase hypersensitive sites in 57 cell lines [@gusev2014partitioning; @encode2012integrated]; super-enhancers were defined as the union [@finucane2015partitioning] of all super-enhancers identified in 86 human cell and tissue types [@hnisz2013super]; 6) DHS sites were defined as the union [@finucane2015partitioning] of DHSs identified across 13 cell lines [@encode2012integrated; @trynka2013chromatin].